Lani274/tutorial-flask-login/README.md

 You need to create a new folder    */webapp*.
 Your full path on Windows might then look like *C:\Users\me\projects\webapp*

 #### **Create a Python Virtual Environment and install Flask**
 It is very likely that you now have your Explorer window open in the */webapp* folder.
-If you have German Windows press from there Alt+D. Next, press P. It will open the Windows terminal application that is called "PowerShell".
+If you have German Windows press Alt+D. Next, press P. It will open the Windows terminal application that is called "PowerShell".

 With your terminal window open, type:
 ````